PaddlePaddle/PaddleNLP/model_zoo/ernie-3.0/README_EN.md

 | ERNIE 3.0-Medium+cropping+INT8 | 704.42(2.3x) | 56.69(-0.76) | 215.58(2.4x)  | 92.39(-0.65)  | 75.23(2.2x)   | 63.47(-3.48)  |

-After the same compression, the speedup ratio of three types of tasks (classification, sequence labeling, and reading comprehension) reaches about 2.3.
+After the same compression, the speedup ratio of three types of tasks (text classification, token classification, and question answering) reaches about 2.3.

 <a name="GPU performance"></a>